 Croatia is on the rise as a tourist destination.
 When people think of visiting a beautiful Mediterranean coastal city, it is typically in Italy or Spain, but Croatia should be right up there near the top!
 The sites, tastes, sounds, and smells made this country the crowned jewel of our time in Europe.

 Plan your next trip before it becomes overly crowded with tourists!
 You won’t regret it.
-Here are the five reasons that Croatia was our favorite place in Europe!
+Now, let’s dive into our Croatia itinerary, starting with the largest city in Croatia: Zagreb.

-There are more waterfalls here than Julie has hair products… If you love to hike or you love the outdoors, this needs to be on your wanderlust list.
-The endless trails, wandering wildlife, and OHMYGOD those waterfalls will make it worth the trip!
+There are more waterfalls here than Julie has hair products… If you love to hike or you love the outdoors, this needs to be on your bucket list.
+The endless trails, wandering wildlife, and OH MY GOODNESS those waterfalls will make it worth the trip!
 Take at least 2 days to make sure you see the whole park.
-Check out our story told in the Plitvice Times!

 We could not stop marveling at Plitvice’s lakes and waterfalls, walking the wooden walkways and drinking it all in (not literally, please do not drink the water) seriously… The waterfalls are so beautiful that they do not seem real.

 There are 8 separate hikes that you can walk through Pltivice, all varying in difficulty and length.
 We recommend that you wear comfortable shoes, number one.
 Leave your heels at home.

 Second, take some time to plan your walk before you head out.
 The place is beautiful and you can get lost in the sites, but you can also get lost.
 Bring a trusty map, plan your walk, and have the time of your freaking life!